 AUSTIN — A federal judge has thrown out Texas Attorney General Ken Paxton's lawsuit defending Texas' 'sanctuary cities' law.

 Senate Bill 4 was signed into law by Governor Greg Abbott in May.
-The controversial legislation bans Texas cities from refusing to comply with federal immigration officials.
-It also allows members of law enforcement to ask the immigration status of those they detain or arrest.
-It also allows local law enforcement officials to be charged with a misdemeanor if they choose not to comply with requests from federal agencies to hold suspected undocumented immigrants.
+The controversial legislation bans Texas cities from refusing to comply with federal immigration officials, lets members of law enforcement ask the immigration status of those they detain or arrest, and allows local law enforcement officials to be charged with a misdemeanor if they choose not to comply with requests from federal agencies to hold suspected undocumented immigrants.

 Paxton originally filed suit against the city of Austin, Travis County, Travis County Sheriff Sally Hernandez, and the Mexican American Legal Defense and Education Fund shortly after Senate Bill 4 was signed into law.
 The lawsuit was as an end-around effort by Paxton to try and get a court to rule SB4 constitutional before other rulings on the law could be put into place.
 It also aimed to consolidate all of the lawsuits against SB4 into the U.S. District Court for the Western District of Texas in Austin.

 However, U.S. District Court Judge Sam Sparks was having none of that.
 In his ruling he wrote “The State’s own argument underscores its deficiencies.
 Because SB 4 does not take effect until September 1, 2017, it is impossible for Defendants to take any action that would violate the not-yet-effective law.
 The mere fact that a municipal policy was instituted before a law was signed, or that it remains in place prior to the law taking effect, does not equate to a violation of the law.”